A number of times, I have been asked if I get bored by not spending as much money as everyone else.

 Unless you live in an extremely rural setting, there are free community events everywhere.
 Take advantage of these.

 I follow a variety of Brisbane organisations, mostly councils, libraries and musesums, on Twitter.
 These places tweet about events they have, particularly the free ones.
 If I see one that I think might be fun, we check our calendar and then go along.

 By no means have all of these events been a success.
 We have been to local festivals that we thought were a bit underwhelming.
 However, amongst those very rare occurrences, are a large number of successes!

 A few weeks ago we went to our local library (well, about half an hour drive from us) to see the illustrious Dr. Karl speak.
 The event was completely free, however, you did have to get a ticket as space was limited.
 The tickets “sold out” in ten minutes!
 Fortunately, we managed to get some and went along to the event, not really knowing what to expect.

 On arrival, we were ushered upstairs to the top floor of the library where a makeshift bar was set up.
 Waiters circulated offering a variety of beer, wine, cocktails and soft drinks.
 Yes, actual cocktails in a library!

-Other waiters brought out various trays of hors d’oeuvre.
-They were deliciuous, particularly the pumpkin arancini balls.
+Other waiters brought out various trays of hors d’oeuvres.
+They were delicious, particularly the pumpkin arancini balls.
 The food and drink circulated for about half an hour before Dr. Karl took to the stage.
 He spoke for about an hour before taking audience questions.
 At the end of the event, the bar opened again and dessert was laid out on a table.